Weber Go-Anywhere Gas Grill Review: My Experience

 This photo shows the regulator on the Weber Go-Anywhere Gas Grill.

-The regulator lets you adjust flame output.
+The regulator lets you adjust flame output via multiple settings.

-Weber Go-Anywhere Grill Competition & Alternatives
+Weber Go-Anywhere Grill Alternative Options:

 Cuisinart Petit Gourmet Portable Gas Grill — One major benefit of the Cuisinart Petit Gourmet propane grill is that it sets up fast.
 The legs pop out to raise the grill to a comfortable and safe tabletop height.
 The lid latches is attached by a hinge, which is handy compared to the separate lid on the Weber Go-Anywhere Grill.
-The Cuisinart alternative grill costs a bit more than the Weber Go-Anywhere, but it has a solid steel build quality and includes a grease drip tray.
+This Cuisinart alternative grill costs a bit more than the Weber Go-Anywhere, but it has a solid steel build quality and includes a grease drip tray.

 Char-Broil Grill2Go X200 Gas Grill — The Char-Broil Grill2Go X200 is a bit bigger than the competition here, but it’s still very portable.
 If you want just a bit more grilling space than the Weber Go-Anywhere’s 160 square inches, the X200’s 200 square inches stainless steel grilling grate gives you a bit more room to work.
 Better yet, the X200 is rugged with stainless steel latches.